Altham, Lancashire: Education

 Altham St. James C.E.
 Primary School is located in the village.
 The nearest secondary schools are in Accrington.

 Religious sites

 Altham has an Anglican church, dedicated to St James and situated on Burnley Road.
 The current building, which is Grade II* listed, was built in the 16th century.
 However, a church has existed in the village since 1140.
 At first, it was dedicated to St Mary.
 Until 1870 it was the parish church to Accrington.

 Transport

 Altham is on the A678 road; the nearest motorway junctions are M65 junctions 7 (west of Clayton-le-Moors) and 8 (near Huncoat).

-As of September 2016, the village is served by only one bus route; the 152 operated by Blackburn Bus Company, which connects the village to Burnley, Blackburn and Preston.
+As of July 2025, the village is served by two bus routes; the 152 operated by Blackburn Bus Company, which connects the village to Burnley, Blackburn and Preston, and the M2 also operated by the Blackburn Bus Company, which connects the village to Burnley and Padiham.
+The M2 only runs through the village at 5:45am whereas the 152 passes the village during the day both ways every half hour, excluding Sundays when it comes every hour.